-Orders can be placed daily between 8.30am and 2.30pm on the number above.
-All uniform ordered will be delivered free-of-charge to the School on a Tuesday and Friday.
+Orders can be placed daily and all uniform ordered will be delivered free-of-charge to the School on a Tuesday and Friday.
 If however you require uniform to be delivered on a different day, a delivery charge of £2.00 will be incurred.

-Only the items which are unique to the school (\) require to be purchased from Jilly Beans but parents will appreciate the need for care if purchasing other items elsewhere in order to ensure that colours and styles are not different.
+Only the items which are unique to the school () require to be purchased from Jilly Beans but parents will appreciate the need for care if purchasing other items elsewhere in order to ensure that colours and styles are not different.